anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 Humans are better at unstructured data

-- **Unstructured data:** use HLP as baseline
+- **Unstructured data:** use HLP as a baseline
-- **Structured data** (giant databases): HLP is less usefull
+- **Structured data** (giant databases): HLP is less useful

-#### Ways to stablish a baseline
+#### Ways to establish a baseline

 - HLP
 - Literature
 - Quick-dirty-implementation
-- Performance of older system
+- Performance of an older system

-Baseline helps to indicate what might be possible.
-In some cases it also gives a sense of what is irreducible error.
+A baseline helps to indicate what might be possible.
+In some cases, it also gives a sense of what is an irreducible error.

 ### Tips for getting started